Lament-Rain/Software-Engineering-G41/README.md

 tianda wang         Tianda Wang

-# the work of first phase:
+# the Work of First Phase:

 Backlog by Yongxin He
 (the initial model was contributed by Chuyang Huang)